 Description:

 This screen is used to set/edit the project information.
+Where this is needed?

 Functional Information

 User will enter the Description of the project, and select the start and end date (by default the system will select the current date).
 Then by pressing the Save button the code will auto-generated and new record will be saved.